gpoore/minted/latex/RESTRICTED_SHELL_ESCAPE.md

 those within the TeX Live `bin/windows/` directory.

-To work within these constraints, the `minted` LaTeX package includes a Python executable `latexmintedwin` that is intended for installation within TeX distributions.  `latexmintedwin` is separate from the `latexminted` Python package and its executable, which are intended for installation as part of a Python distribution outside of LaTeX.
+To work within these constraints, the `minted` LaTeX package includes a Python executable `latexmintedwindows` that is intended for installation within TeX distributions.  `latexmintedwindows` is separate from the `latexminted` Python package and its executable, which are intended for installation as part of a Python distribution outside of LaTeX.

-In TeX Live, an executable wrapper `latexmintedwin.exe` is created in `bin/windows/` by creating a copy of `runscript.exe` and then renaming it to `latexmintedwin.exe`.
-Then the file `latexmintedwin.py` is placed in `texmf-dist/scripts/minted`.
-When `latexmintedwin.exe` runs, it will automatically locate and invoke `latexmintedwin.py`.
+In TeX Live, an executable wrapper `latexmintedwindows.exe` is created in `bin/windows/` by creating a copy of `runscript.exe` and then renaming it to `latexmintedwindows.exe`.
+Then the file `latexmintedwindows.py` is placed in `texmf-dist/scripts/minted`.
+When `latexmintedwindows.exe` runs, it will automatically locate and invoke `latexmintedwindows.py`.

-`latexmintedwin` can run in two separate modes:
+`latexmintedwindows` can run in two separate modes:

-1. The current default Python installation is used by `runscript.exe` to execute `latexmintedwin.py`.
+1. The current default Python installation is used by `runscript.exe` to execute `latexmintedwindows.py`.
 If this Python installation has the `latexminted` Python library installed, then the `main()` function is imported from this library and executed.
 In this case, there are no security implications beyond those in the `latexminted` Python library itself.

-2. If the current default Python installation does not have the `latexminted` Python library, then `latexmintedwin.py` looks for `latexminted.exe` on PATH.
+2. If the current default Python installation does not have the `latexminted` Python library, then `latexmintedwindows.py` looks for `latexminted.exe` on PATH.
 It is possible that `latexminted` is installed elsewhere, in a different Python installation.
 If `latexminted.exe` is found, outside of all locations writable by LaTeX and within a Python installation, then it is executed in a subprocess.
-    See `latexmintedwin.py` for the full details of safely locating and running `latexminted.exe`.
+    See `latexmintedwindows.py` for the full details of safely locating and running `latexminted.exe`.

-Unlike the `minted.sty` part of the package that essentially inherits security from LaTeX, `latexmintedwin` has significant security implications.
+Unlike the `minted.sty` part of the package that essentially inherits security from LaTeX, `latexmintedwindows` has significant security implications.
 As a result, it is in a separate `restricted/` directory in this repository, so that it is easier to see whether commits modify any code with security implications.